Build Your First App on Google Home in 10 minutes

 Deploying to your Google Home Device

-Making your app available on Google Assistant Actions Portal sounds like a great idea, however the releasing process could take some time as Google needs to review and approve your app first before it can be released.
-Since my post promised you a 10-minute ride, let’s rolling to get the freshly baked app onto your own Google Home device.
+Making your app available on Google Assistant Actions Portal sounds like a great idea, however the releasing process could take some time as Google needs to review and approve your app first.
+My post promised you a 10-minute ride, so let’s take a detour to get your freshly baked app deployed onto your own Google Home device as Alpha testing thus bypassing the approval steps.

 On Actions console, click on “Deploy”, choose “Alpha”, click on “Manage Alpha Testers”, and add your own Google Home device account email here.
 You can then switch to your Google Home account and use the opt-in link received on the invitation email to accept the invite.